yukihayashi0853/MarkDownTest/doc_ExM_Studio_User_Manual_v0.1.md

 The stitching module takes as input a volume consisting of a set of tiles each of which has a position and a set of images corresponding to depth.
 The stitching process combines these separate tiles into one large one where each image spans the entire acquisition target.

-The guide is intended to act as a supplement to TeraStitcher&#39;s GitHub wiki located at [https://github.com/abria/TeraStitcher/wiki](https://github.com/abria/TeraStitcher/wiki).
+The guide is intended to act as a supplement to TeraStitcher's GitHub wiki located at [https://github.com/abria/TeraStitcher/wiki](https://github.com/abria/TeraStitcher/wiki).
 This guide contains an overview of the minimum required steps to perform the stitching but does not exhaustively cover all possible input parameters and options.
-For full possible run options please refer to TeraStitcher&#39;s wiki.
+For full possible run options please refer to TeraStitcher's wiki.

 ### **TeraStitcher**

 #### Requirements:

 To import data automatically the input data must be arranged in a two level directory hierarchy where the directory names have information about the mechanical displacement of the microscope between image captures.
 The root directory of the raw data should contain folders with 6 digit names.
 These represent the displacement in tenths of microns along the first dimension (which dimension can be specified in the input step).
 These directories each contain another set of directories representing displacement along the second dimension.
 They have names of 6 digits (same digits as parent directory) followed by an underscore followed by another 6 digits representing displacement in microns along the second dimension.
 Each of these folders then contain a set of TIFF files again with 6 digit names representing the depth displacement.
-For more information please see TeraStitcher&#39;s description at [https://github.com/abria/TeraStitcher/wiki/Supported-volume-formats#two-level-hierarchy-of-folders](https://github.com/abria/TeraStitcher/wiki/Supported-volume-formats#two-level-hierarchy-of-folders).
+For more information please see TeraStitcher's description at [https://github.com/abria/TeraStitcher/wiki/Supported-volume-formats#two-level-hierarchy-of-folders](https://github.com/abria/TeraStitcher/wiki/Supported-volume-formats#two-level-hierarchy-of-folders).
 It is possible to manually import data by producing a XML file describing the data however this is not recommended for most users.
 Additionally, the user running TeraStitcher needs to have write permissions to this directory as some metadata is saved in the root directory of the input.

 | dataRoot/ |
 | --- |